 There was a clear leadership structure in place and staff felt supported by management.
 Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident and supported in doing so.
-We noted the team also held regular social events.
-Staff were involved in discussions about howto run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.
+We noted the team also held regular social events and offered staff a 'shopping day off' at Christmas.
+Staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.